Perspective | How to safeguard progressive legislation against the Supreme Court: Poison pills

 To be sure, Republicans could use this tool, too.
 But because of the different agendas of the two parties, it’s likely to work far less well for Republicans.
 The Democratic legislative agenda is chock full of new policies and programs — a public option in health care, a more robust approach to climate change, an expansion of voting rights, better workplace protections and so on — while the Republican agenda largely involves deregulation, tax cuts and judges.
 Because Democrats want to regulate more, they have more reason to be concerned about a conservative court reading statutes with gimlet-eyed hostility.
 So Democrats have far more to gain from poison pill measures than Republicans do.

-Congress has faced before a dilemma similar to the one it faces today: The 1930s saw prolonged conflict between a legislators who favored the regulation of business and an antidiluvean bench that viewed all such interventions as a violation of fundamental economic rights.
+Congress has faced before a dilemma similar to the one it faces today: The 1930s saw prolonged conflict between a legislators who favored the regulation of business and an antediluvian bench that viewed all such interventions as a violation of fundamental economic rights.
 That conflict was resolved with the threat of court-packing — a threat, we should not forget, that worked.
 The justices relented and began to approve popular New Deal economic legislation, saving a nine-member court.
 Given its success in the past, it’s understandable that people are proposing the same remedy today.

 Court-packing, though, may lead to escalating politicization of the judicial branch.
 Our approach is less confrontational, works within the constitutional framework the justices themselves have set and encourages a more tempered and consensual approach to public policy.
 That policy would originate (as it should) in the political branches, rather than an ever more unrepresentative judiciary.